SOFTS-Raw sugar hits fresh one-month high as supply worries dominate

-LONDON, July 24 (Reuters) - Raw sugar futures on ICE hit a fresh one-month high on Monday as adverse weather kept investors worried about supplies, while cocoa and arabica coffee also gained.
+LONDON, July 24 (Reuters) - Raw sugar futures on ICE hit a fresh one-month high on Monday as adverse weather kept investors worried about supplies, while arabica coffee also gained.

 SUGAR